 where $\Phimat $ is a $M \times N$ 2D-DCT or 2D-WHT deterministic sensing matrix and $\Thetamat$ is given by

 where $\tilde{\Thetamat}$ is a random orthonormal $(M-1) \times (M-1)$ matrix, defined by

-where $\Rmat$ is a diagonal matrix whose diagonal entries are IID random variables which get the values of $\pm 1$ with equal probability; $\Hmat$ is the DCT transform matrix of order $M-1$, with rows scaled to have unit norm; and $\Smat$ is a random selection matrix, \ie a matrix in which each row and each column contains one entry of 1 and the rest are zero.
+where $\Rmat$ is a diagonal matrix whose diagonal entries are IID random variables that have the values of $\pm 1$ with equal probability; $\Hmat$ is the DCT transform matrix of order $M-1$, with rows scaled to have unit norm; and $\Smat$ is a random selection matrix, \ie, a matrix in which each row and each column contains one entry of 1 and the rest are zero.